The14King/FreeRTOS-Demo/README.md

 - **FreeRTOS-safe communication** → Queue ensures atomic transfer between tasks.

+## Mutex-Based Multitask App

+This module demonstrates another approach to coordinating two FreeRTOS tasks that both need access to a shared delay value.
+Unlike the queue-based version—which sends timing updates explicitly—this version keeps the shared delay in a **global variable** and protects access to it using a **FreeRTOS mutex**.

+This provides controlled, synchronized read/write access without changing the program’s structure or data flow.

+---

+### Purpose of This Version

+The earlier version improved concurrency by avoiding shared-state access entirely.

+This version intentionally brings back a shared global `globalDelay`, but ensures safety by guarding all access with a mutex:

+- Writing to the variable happens only inside a mutex-protected critical section
+- Reading the variable also requires acquiring the same mutex
+- No race conditions
+- No inconsistent reads

+This makes the program closer to “classic” RTOS task-sharing patterns.

+---

+### How It Works

+#### **LED Task**
+- Initializes all LED pins.
+- Attempts to take the mutex before reading `globalDelay`.
+- Copies the shared value into its own local variable (`localValueDelay`).
+- Releases the mutex immediately after the read.
+- Uses the captured delay to perform the standard LED cycle.

+**Result:**
+The LED task never uses a half-updated or inconsistent delay value.

+---

+#### **Button Task**
+- Reads the physical button every 100 ms.
+- Computes the new delay (`100 ms` fast or `1000 ms` slow).
+- If the value has changed:
+  - Takes the mutex
+  - Updates `globalDelay`
+  - Releases the mutex
+- Remembers the previous value to avoid unnecessary lock attempts.

+**Result:**
+Button timing updates are synchronized and atomic.

+---

+### Why Use a Mutex?

+A mutex is appropriate when:

+- You want tasks to share the same variable directly
+- You want to maintain a single source of truth
+- You need to prevent simultaneous access
+- You want updates to be visible immediately to other tasks

+This method is lightweight and easy to integrate into existing designs.

+---

 TODO: Do not forget to give credit to Tony Smitty for template